IBM/aspera-cli/docs/README.erb.md

 | `<field1>+<field2>` | A subfolder named after the combination of two package fields with a `.` is created inside `to_folder`. |
 | `<field1>+<field2>?` | A subfolder named after the package's specified field1 is created, unless it already exists.
 Else it falls back to the combination of both fields with `.`. |

-The special value `increment` for `<field2>` will append an incrementing number to the folder name starting at `1`.
+The special value `seq` for `<field2>` will append an incrementing number to the folder name starting at `1`.
-If `?` is used, then the increment is used only if the folder already exists.
+If `?` is used, then the sequence number is used only if the folder already exists.

 Examples: